 25. In June 2013, URS were commissioned by Gedling Borough Council to prepare three masterplan reports, one for each of the three settlements proposed for growth.
-The three was undertaken via an online questionnaire available on the Parish Council website and via a paper based questionnaire.
+The three

-Masterplanning reports form part of the evidence base informing the preparation of the Local Planning Document.
-The masterplan reports were informed by two rounds of consultation with local residents in each settlement (therefore a total of six workshops), which were run by URS staff and attended by Gedling Borough Council, and took place during autumn 2013.

-26. The Parish Council undertook between November 2013 and January 2014 early work on the potential options for the Neighbourhood Plan.
-Public consultation
+- Masterplanning reports form part of the evidence base informing the preparation of the Local Planning Document.
+The masterplan reports were informed by two rounds of consultation with local residents in each settlement (therefore a total of six workshops), which were run by URS staff and attended by Gedling Borough Council, and took place during autumn 2013. - 26.
+The Parish Council undertook between November 2013 and January 2014 early work on the potential options for the